pomerium/pomerium/docs/docs/production-deployment.md

 ### Authorize and Databroker

 You do **not** need to provide a load balancer in front of Authorize and Databroker services.
-Both utilize GRPC, and thus has special requirements if you should choose to use an external load balancer.
-GRPC can perform client based load balancing, and in most configurations is the best architecture.
+Both utilize GRPC and have special requirements if you should choose to use an external load balancer.
+GRPC can perform client based load balancing and is the best architecture for most configurations.

 By default, Pomerium gRPC clients will automatically connect to all IPs returned by a DNS query for the name of an upstream service.
 They will then regularly re-query DNS for changes to the Authorize or Databroker service cluster.
 Health checks and failover are automatic.